-The COVID-19 pandemic exposed the older unaccompanied children in Fót to new challenges regarding education.
-Home schooling proved to be quite burdensome as there were not enough computers and web cameras available for them.
-In 2021, due to the Embassy procedure, enrolment of unaccompanied children was further delayed by 2-3 months since children are eligible for education only once they are registered as asylum seekers.
+In 2021 already, due to the Embassy procedure, enrolment of unaccompanied and separated children was further delayed by 2-3 months since children are eligible for education only once they are registered as asylum seekers.
 Even though they are placed in Fót by virtue of a 'temporary placement decision', the statement of intent to lodge an asylum application in Hungary must be submitted in one of the designated embassies.
-In practice, this can be done by the legal guardian of the unaccompanied minor; besides the designated embassies, the submission can also be made in Subotica (Szabadka), closer to Hungary than Belgrade (see Embassy Procedure).
+In practice, this can be done by the legal guardian of the UaSC; besides the designated embassies, the submission can also be made in Subotica (Szabadka), closer to Hungary than Belgrade (see Embassy Procedure).